nagyist/OLMoE.swift/README.md

 inputs = {k: v.to(DEVICE) for k, v in inputs.items()}
 out = model.generate(**inputs, max_length=64)
 print(tokenizer.decode(out[0]))
 # > # Bitcoin is a digital currency that is created and held electronically.
 No one controls it.
-Bitcoins aren’t printed, like dollars or euros – they’re produced by people and businesses running computers all around the world, using software that solves mathematical
+Bitcoins aren't printed, like dollars or euros – they're produced by people and businesses running computers all around the world, using software that solves mathematical
 ```

 ## aws-lambda